PLUNGE

 Director’s Statement

 This is the first time I have made a film whereby I can explicitly link the experience of the subject to my own experience and I am excited to use this common ground to expand the visual language that I use in animation narrative storytelling.
 I have insight into Katie’s experiences that may be hard to verbalise.
-My goal as a film maker is to expose and represent untold stories, I am mostly passionate about working with women.
-I am developing my voice as a director to expand across VR, AR and linear narrative forms including feature documentaries.
+My goal as a film maker is to gently expose and represent untold stories, I am mostly passionate about working with women.
+I incorporate feminist research methods, and collaborative practices into the documentary process.

-This project gives me the experience of honing the craft of narrative and expand what animated documentary can do by employing fantastical elements, moving into a hybrid documentary approach.
-I am enthusiastic about the film community that is part of the film making process and like to incorporate participatory and co design methods, whilst also thinking about partnerships to expand where films can be seen and enjoyed.
+I am excited to see how animated documentary can employ fantastical elements, moving into a hybrid documentary approach.
+I am enthusiastic about the film community that is part of the film making process and like to incorporate participatory and co design methods.

 Team